Rules-Lawyer/ruleslawyer-frontend/README.md

 The web frontend for the **Geekway to the West Library Management System** — a library management and Play and Win event tool built for and by [Geekway to the West](https://geekway.com).
 It provides a dashboard for managing organizations, conventions, collections, games, copies, users and attendees, backed by the [ruleslawyer-backend](https://github.com/geekwaytothewest/ruleslawyer-backend) API.

 This frontend is a **work in progress**.
-The end goal is a single unified experience for admins, geek guides, and attendees the replaces the 3 legacy SPAs.
+The end goal is a single unified experience for admins, geek guides, and attendees that replaces the 3 legacy SPAs.
 Currently it only replaces the legacy `Board Game Admin` SPA.

 ## Tech stack